Developing and publishing apps

 Before you can publish anything to the Marketplace, you must first have an account on liferay.com.
 If you do not have an account, visit http://liferay.com and click Register in the upper-right corner of the screen.
 Once you have registered, you can visit the Marketplace at http://liferay.com/marketplace.
 The Marketplace home page is shown below:

-Your profile page contains links to often-used functionality of liferay.com, including app creation and management.
-There are several links on the left of your home page, including one called App Manager.
-This link allows you to manage the apps that you have for either personal or company use and to manage the apps that you or your company have developed.
+Your home page contains links to often-used functionality of liferay.com, including app creation and management.
+There are several links on the left of your home page, including one titled App Manager.
+This link allows you to manage the apps that you have either purchased (or have been purchased for use in companies you are associated with) or apps that you or your company have developed.
 You’ll use this page heavily, so a bookmark would be useful here.
 Click App Manager to visit this page.

 You’ll notice three tabs across the top: